edwin-jones/edwin-jones.github.io/_posts/2018-09-18-how-I-stopped-worrying-and-learned-to-love-emulation.md

 ![renderer test]({{ site.baseurl }}/images/rantimages/chip8_render_test.png)
 <br>

-It didn't look like this at first as I had incorrectly implemented the opcode - among other things I had used the raw values in the opcode for my x and y co-ordinates rather than using the registers "pointed at" by those values.
+It didn't look like this at first as I had incorrectly implemented the opcode.
+Among other things I had used the raw values in the opcode as the "start drawing at x and y co-ordinates" rather than using the values in the registers they pointed to.
 Yes, the good old *forgot to dereference a pointer* error.
 Sigh.

 The good news is that by writing the renderer test it was easier to track down the bug and I soon had the emulator partially working.
 I found a useful [test ROM](https://slack-files.com/T3CH37TNX-F3RF5KT43-0fb93dbd1f) to confirm that the emulator was working correctly [(you can see the documentation for it here)](https://slack-files.com/T3CH37TNX-F3RKEUKL4-b05ab4930d) but I was getting strange output like shown below: